aixoss/aix-puppet/README.md

    - Again Rubocop warnings removal
    - Robustify suma error paths: better flow of exceptions and errors
    - Change the path where flrtvc yaml files are stored.
 They were into 'root' directory indicated into ./manifests/init.pp, they are now under ./aixautomation/output/flrtvc direcory.
+  #### 0.5.9
+   - flrtvc NIM resource rebuilt each time, and not reused if it exists
+   - better logs in flrtvc flow

  ### Debugguing tips
  If ever you have in your environment this variable set : 'ENV=/.kshrc', this can lead to abnormal